 There aren’t any shortcuts, but here are the 7 things I did to grow my account...and grow it organically (no gimmicks, no buying followers, no follow trains, no follow for follow etc).

 I wish I had a huge assortment of tools and a huge gorgeous garage workshop.
 The truth is, I am using the most basic versions of just a few tools and I mostly work on my garage floor…BUT, I’ve still been able to get by building built-ins, wall moldings, shelves, furniture etc. with just 5 power tools.
-So here’s a quick list of the ONLY 5 TOOLS YOU REALLY NEED to get going on almost any home improvement project.
+So here’s a quick list of the ONLY 5 TOOLS YOU REALLY NEED to get going on almost any home improvement or DIY project.

 When I first saw the art ledge from Chris Loves Julia, I knew I loved it and needed one.
 The only problem was, their instructions involved a table saw to cut down one big piece of wood, which I didn’t have.
 Most people are in the same boat as me, so I decided come up with a way to do long art ledge, but with just a drill.
 It’s easy, I promise…just 3 pieces of wood!
 (You can also see this and many other DIY video tutorials @angelarosehome in my story highlights)